Build global support into canvas apps

 For example, consider the following formula expressed in a language and region that uses dot or period as the decimal separator, such as Japan or the United Kingdom:

 Now view this same formula in a language and region where a comma is used for the decimal separator, such as France or Spain:

 The highlight shows the operators that change between the two versions.
-Note that the property selection operator . (dot or period) in Slider1.Value is always the same, no matter what the decimal separator is.
+The property selection operator . (dot or period) in Slider1.Value is always the same, no matter what the decimal separator is.

-Internally the formula does not change, all that changes is how it is displayed and edited by the author.
+Internally the formula doesn't change, all that changes is how it's displayed and edited by the author.
 Two different authors using two different languages can view and edit the same formula, with each seeing the appropriate separators and operators for their language.

 Creating a global app

 The app you create can adapt to different languages, providing a great user experience for your users around the world.